rapidez/docs/src/3.x/deployment.md

 You've to secure your Elasticsearch instance so other people can't manipulate the data in it as it needs to be exposed for Reactive Search.

 - Enable security in `elasticsearch.yml` with: `xpack.security.enabled: true`
+  - On Ubuntu: `/etc/elasticsearch/elasticsearch.yml`
 - Change `http.cors.allow-origin` to your domain
+- Restart Elasticsearch
+  - On Ubuntu: `sudo service elasticsearch restart`
-- Restart Elasticsearch (with Docker: `docker restart rapidez_elasticsearch`)
+  - With Docker: `docker restart rapidez_elasticsearch`
-- Setup a password with `bin/elasticsearch-setup-passwords auto` (or use `interactive` to choose the passwords yourself, with Docker prepend `docker exec rapidez_elasticsearch `)
+- Setup a password with `bin/elasticsearch-setup-passwords auto` (or use `interactive` to choose the passwords yourself)
+  - On Ubuntu, from: `cd /usr/share/elasticsearch/`
+  - With Docker, prefix with: `docker exec rapidez_elasticsearch `
 - Add your credentials to `.env`
 ```dotenv
 ELASTICSEARCH_USER=elastic